-On March 16, 2023, the Company announced that based on the blinded observed data from the ongoing Phase 2b clinical trial to date, in January 2023, the Company filed a protocol amendment to its Investigational New Drug Application with the U.S. Food and Drug Administration ("FDA") to allow for an Independent Data Monitoring Committee ("IDMC") to review interim clinical data.
+On March 16, 2023, the Company announced that based on the blinded observed data from the ongoing Phase 2b clinical trial to date, in January 2023, the Company filed a protocol amendment to its Investigational New Drug Application with the FDA to allow for an Independent Data Monitoring Committee ("IDMC") to review interim clinical data.
 The FDA accepted the Company's protocol amendment in March 2023 which will allow the IDMC to review the clinical data upon enrollment of 36 patients in the Phase 2b clinical trial.
-The Company currently has enrolled 26 patients in the Phase 2b clinical trial.
+The Company currently has enrolled 31 patients in the Phase 2b clinical trial.
 The IDMC will determine and recommend to the Company whether the most appropriate course of action forward is to early terminate the Phase 2b clinical trial (as the Company had done with the Phase 2a clinical trial) or to continue patient enrollment.
 The Company intends to report available data promptly after the IDMC conducts this interim review.
-The Company assembled its IDMC during this first quarter of 2023 for this purpose.
+The Company assembled its IDMC during the first quarter of 2023 for this purpose.